 Business description

 The function translates an MX FinancialInstitution Name and PostalAddress.AddressLine to MT NameAndAddress format (4*35).
 In the MX identification typed BranchAndFinancialInstitutionIdentification, if the BICFI is absent, the Name and Postal Address are mandatory for crossborder transactions.
-In order to cater for wider cases, if Name is absent, dummy value “NOTPROVIDED” is used.
+In order to cater for wider cases (eg camt messages), if Name is absent, dummy value “NOTPROVIDED” is used.
 The Postal Address must be structured if the payment is initated in MX or can be unstructured (i.e., AddressLine) if the payment is initiated in MT.
 This function translates a Name and unstructured address (AddressLine).
 If the AddressLine uses 3 lines and the Name is longer than 35 char, it will be truncated after 34 characters (and sign “+” added).
 If the AddressLine uses only 2 lines or less then the 70 first characters of Name will be copied on line 1 and line 2 (if needed).
 Truncation is possible.
 A sign”+” is added at the end of the data if truncation is needed.

-AddressLine is translated only if the value is different from “NOTPROVIDED”.
+AddressLine is translated only if the value is different from “NOTPROVIDED” in AddressLine[1].

 Format